-X.2.1.2 Problems and Allergies Option
+X.2.1.2 Allergies and Intolerances Option

-A Clinical Data Consumer that implements the Allergies Option performs the Mobile Query Existing Data transaction using the specified vocabulary to query for Allergies FHIR resource.
+A Clinical Data Consumer that implements the Allergies and Intolerances Option performs the Mobile Query Existing Data transaction using the specified vocabulary to query for Allergies and Intolerances FHIR resource.

+X.2.1.3 Problems Option

+A Clinical Data Consumer that implements the Problems Option performs the Mobile Query Existing Data transaction using the specified vocabulary to query for Problems FHIR resources.

 X.2.1.4 Diagnostic Results Option

 A Clinical Data Consumer that implements the Diagnostic Results Option performs the Mobile Query Existing Data transaction using the specified vocabulary to query for Diagnostic Results FHIR resources.